unixwzrd/venvutil/README.md

 - **User Interface**: Interactive modes and improved progress reporting
 - **Integration**: Enhanced container support and remote environment management

-For a complete list of planned improvements, see our [TODO.md](TODO.md).
+For a complete list of planned improvements and current status, see the CHANGELOG.md and individual tool documentation in the docs/ directory.

 ## Recent Improvements